serandel/kscript-docker/README.md

 ## Volume

-A volume is created for `/root/.kscript` so the JARs are cached between different invocations to containers.
+It's highly advisable to create a volume for `/root/.kscript` so the JARs are cached between different invocations to containers.

+`docker run -i -v kscript:/root/.kscript serandel/kscript 'println("Hello, world!")'`